FAQ

 How accurate is the data?

 As accurate as Discogs.
-WaxTracker does not adjust, estimate, or interpolate any prices — we display what Discogs reports.
-If a price looks wrong, the most likely explanations are an outlier listing skewing the median, or a mismatch between the pressing in your collection and the release ID on Discogs.
+WaxTracker does not adjust, estimate, or interpolate any prices.
+We display what Discogs reports.
+If a price looks wrong, it is usually an outlier listing skewing the median, or a mismatch between the pressing in your collection and the release ID on Discogs.

 Can I trust WaxTracker prices for insurance or valuation purposes?